LaLeonie/PricingService/README.md

 ## Security
 - [x] Replaced var with let/const
+- [x] Added more tests to verify edge cases

 Stretch Goal:
 - [ ] Add some sort of type checking, such as TypeScript